curv3d/curv/README.md

 * Curv 'modules' are the unit of interoperability with other languages.
   Modules written in Curv can be referenced from other languages, and vice versa.
 In the medium term, OpenSCAD scripts can be imported as Curv modules.
-In the long term, we may have two-way interoperability with C++, Python, and other languages.
+In the long term, we will have two-way interoperability with C++, Python, and perhaps other languages.
 Compiling Curv modules to native code, shared objects or DLLs using LLVM may be part of this solution.
-* Javascript is obviously important, so that Curv can run in a browser.
-  That's a long term goal, with no fixed design yet.
-Perhaps we compile Curv modules into Javascript.
+* Curv ought to run in a web browser, and Curv ought to be supported as a Javascript API.
+This might be achieved by compiling the Curv library and Curv modules into WebAssembly and/or Javascript.

 Curv is a work in progress.
 The project is just beginning.
 See below for a roadmap.
 Contributions are welcome.